iPad Security Lockout? 4 Ways to Unlock Your iPad

 iPad Security Lockout with the Erase iPad Option

-Here's how to unlock your iPad:
+Here's how to unlock iPad Security Lockout:

 1. Tap Erase iPad at the bottom of the Security Lockout screen.